aviaryan/Kissanime-Batch-Downloader/README.md

 Then you will be given a link of the page with the captcha.
 Go to that link in a new tab and solve the captcha.
 Once solved, come back to the anime list and click on OK in the prompt to resume the script.

+<a name="dta"></a>
+## Downloading with DownThemAll

+[DownThemAll](https://addons.mozilla.org/en-US/firefox/addon/downthemall/) is a Firefox extension.
+Once you install it in Firefox, use "2" in output preference setting (4th when you start the script) to generate HTML page as output.
+That will give you a HTML page with direct links to all episodes.
+Now, open that page in Firefox and right click a blank location.
+Select "DownThemAll" from the menu to show a dialog with all urls in the page.
+Select all urls and **set the mask as \*text\***.
+Then start the download.
+Now downloading will start with proper filenames.

 <a name="idm"></a>
 ## Downloading with IDM